openlookeng/hetu-core/hetu-docs/en/develop/connectors.md

 ### ConnectorSplitManger

 The split manager partitions the data for a table into the individual chunks that openLooKeng will distribute to workers for processing.
 For example, the Hive connector lists the files for each Hive partition and creates one or more split per file.
-For data so urces that don\'t have partitioned data, a good strategy here is to simply return a single split for the entire table.
+For data sources that don\'t have partitioned data, a good strategy here is to simply return a single split for the entire table.
 This is the strategy employed by the Example HTTP connector.

 ### ConnectorRecordSetProvider